AlexanderDewhirst/redcan_edr_agent_tools/README.md

 ```
 # Shell 1
 python3 listener.py

 # Shell 2
 python3 main.py network_manager -a connect -l logfile.txt --host localhost --port 4000
 python3 main.py network_manager -a send -l logfile.txt --host localhost --port 4000 -d "Send my data."
 python3 main.py network_manager -a close -l logfile.txt
 ```

+## Future Changes
+Here is a list of potential changes to be made in the future:
+- Refactor Logger and remove the conditional within `main.py` to provide separation between concerns.
+- Look into `argparse.FileType` to handle the files created/edited/deleted and the logger files.
+- Remove logic to determine file extension in the `filename` and `log_filename` arguments.
+- Look into `logging` Python library and handle more file formats
+- Change Logger to csv logic to construct "cell" for each argument in a log message
+- Look into adding the urllib to allow CLI to accept additional transfer protocols
+- Add a test suite
+- Use `argparse` Python library in `listener.py`
+- Allow server in `listener.py` to accept multiple concurrent connections
+- Provide better error handling